open-runtime/cli_interactions/README.md

 ## Acknowledgement

 This library is mostly inspired by [dialouger](https://github.com/mitsuhiko/dialoguer) library from Rust.
 The lack of a properly maintained library for Dart with a well-made API is what pushed me into making this library.

+## License

+This project is licensed under the [MIT License](LICENSE) as provided in the original repository.